piku235/JungiThemeBundle/Resources/doc/installation.md

 ### Step 2: Enable the bundle

-Enable the bundle in the kernel:
+Enable the bundle in the AppKernel:

 ```php
 <?php